vasilakisfil/Introspected-REST/README.md

 As simple as that.

-A JSON-based API built around 2006 would return just data.
-No hypermedia, no HATOEAS, only data.
 Compared with a HATOEAS-ed response it's simple as hell, obvious, easy to debug and understand by a human (and a client).
-And I miss that.

 Is it possible to build an API that is simple as that, be Hypermedia driven and give the client the option to decide the level of HATEOAS it will follow?